-Many children at some time during their school career will have special educational needs of some kind; the data released in June 2024 shows national percentages are 13.6% of pupils with SEN support and 4.8% of pupils with an EHC plan.
+Many children at some time during their school career will have special educational needs of some kind; the national average is approximately one in five.
 Having special educational needs means that the child is having learning difficulties and needs special help.
 These difficulties may be with specific elements of their school work, such as reading, writing, speaking or mathematics.
 Some children may experience more general difficulties.
 In some cases the learning difficulties may be caused by:

 - a physical disability

 - a problem with sight, hearing or speech

 - a mental health disability

-- · a medical problem.
+- a medical problem.

 The needs of the majority of children can be met within ordinary mainstream schools with a varying amount of individually-planned teaching or by the use of special equipment.
-In some cases the child will have special educational needs only in the short term.
+In many cases the child will have special educational needs only in the short term.